owenhk/atmosci-datagraphing/README.md

 ``pip3 install -r requirements.txt``

 Now, you're all done!
 Click on `plotter.py` and click the play button.
 A .png graph will be generated!

+### If you want to do more

+Open up TODO.md and check what can be done!
+That's your job to do.
+Feel free to add more tasks for the next person to do.